yennanliu/CS_basics/doc/cheatsheet/priority_queue.md

 ## 0) Concept

-- Priority queue is one of the imeplementations of heap
+- Priority queue is one of the implementations of heap

 ### 0-1) Types